rajesh241/libtechIndiaCrawler/README.md

 # libtechIndiaCrawler
-This is Crawler for libtechIndia
+This is Crawler for libtechIndia.
+It has all the code for crawling.